-- Add coconut milk, water, red curry sauce, lemon garlic seasoning and half of the cilantro to slow cooker.
+- Add coconut milk, curry powder, salt, garlic, and lime juice to the slow cooker.
 Stir to mix well.

 - Cook HIGH 1-2 hours or LOW 3-4.

 - Add shrimp and cook an additional 15-30 minutes or until shrimp are done.
-Garnish with remaining cilantro.
+Garnish with cilantro.